Carver-Hawkeye Arena: The Home of the Hawkeyes

 "To say that our staff and coaches are excited or that our student-athletes are excited would be a tremendous understatement.
 We are making an important investment in one of the landmark buildings on our campus and the programs that it houses," he said.

 The Arena cost $18,402,962 to build and was completed in three years.
 It was financed from private contributions from Iowa athletic department supporters.
 The first event (Jan.
 3) in the Arena was a 1983 wrestling dual against Oklahoma on Jan.
 3, 1985.
 The first basketball game was staged two days later and featured the UI men's basketball team entertaining Michigan State.

 Carver-Hawkeye Arena has hosted the Big Ten and NCAA wrestling championships and Big Ten and NCAA regional and national gymnastics championships.
-The 1984 U.S. Olympic wrestling trials were held in Carver-Hawkeye and the 1984 U.S. Olympic basketball team also played an exhibition contest in the facility.
+The 1984 and 2012 U.S. Olympic wrestling trials were held in Carver-Hawkeye and the 1984 U.S. Olympic basketball team also played an exhibition contest in the facility.
 The National Duals wrestling tournament was held in Carver-Hawkeye in 1998 and 1999.
 Iowa hosted the 1995 NCAA wrestling championships, in which the Hawkeyes won the national crown while setting tournament attendance records, and the 2001 NCAA finals.

 SOME LINKS OF INTEREST

 Note: Image of Carver-Hawkeye Arena is of the new office comples that is being constructed as part of the multi-million dollar revitalization project.
 Immediately behind the office space is the new practice facility for men's basketball, women's basketball and wrestling.
 For more information about the renovation, click HERE.